Russia faces global outrage over bodies in Ukraine's streets

 “This guy is brutal, and what’s happening in Bucha is outrageous,” said Biden, who also promised to increase sanctions against Moscow.

 Russian Foreign Minister Sergey Lavrov dismissed the scenes outside Kyiv as a “stage-managed anti-Russian provocation.”
+Kremlin spokesperson Dmitry Peskov said the images contained “signs of video forgery and various fakes."

-The Kremlin has repeatedly rejected allegations of atrocities as fakery on Ukraine's part.
+Russia similarly rejected previous allegations of atrocities as fabrications on Ukraine's part.

-Lavrov said the mayor of Bucha made no mention of atrocities a day after Russian troops left last week, but two days later scores of bodies were photographed scattered in the streets.

 Ukrainian officials said the bodies of 410 civilians were found in towns around Kyiv that were recaptured from Russian forces in recent days.

-The full extent of the bloodshed in the Kyiv area has yet to emerge, but by all accounts the horrors in the shattered southern port city of Mariupol are likely to be even worse.
+The full extent of the bloodshed in the Kyiv area has yet to emerge.
+By all accounts, the horrors in the shattered southern port city of Mariupol are likely to be far worse.

 “This is a war of murders, a lot of blood.
 A lot of civilians are dying,” said Natalia Svitlova, a refugee from Dnipro in eastern Ukraine who fled to Poland.
 “I don’t understand why this is possible in the 21st century and why no one can stop it.”

 Moscow continued to press its offensive in eastern Ukraine, where little news has made it to the outside world since the war began Feb.
-24. Russia, in pulling back from the capital, has said its main focus is gaining control the Donbas, the largely Russian-speaking industrial region in the country's east that includes Mariupol.
+24. Russia, in withdrawing from the capital area in recent days after being thwarted in its bid to capture Kyiv, has said its main focus now is gaining control the Donbas, the largely Russian-speaking industrial region in the country's east that includes Mariupol.

+About two-thirds of the Russian troops around Kyiv have now left and are either in Belarus or on their way there, probably getting more supplies and reinforcements, said a senior U.S. defense official who spoke on condition of anonymity to discuss an intelligence assessment.

+Russian forces also appear to be repositioning artillery and troops to try to take the city of Izyum, which lies on a key route to the Donbas, the official said.

 European allies, though united in outrage over the aftermath outside Kyiv, appeared split on how to respond.